Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemDesign.md

 **Data visualisation UI**

-* Front-end needs to pull flat totals from database for current users, sponsors, and available current challenges.
+* Front-end needs to pull flat totals from database for current users, sponsors, and available challenges in order to draw accurate statistics for the admin so they can track this data for further use.
-* The interface must be able to split this quantative data based on a time frame, showing changes over daily, weekly and monthly periods.
+* The interface must be able to split this quantative data based on a time frame, showing changes over daily, weekly and monthly periods to allow admin to see relevant changes in playerbase in an intuitive way.
-* We want to be able to look at statistics for any specific user, such as how much time they have left and global steps taken.
+* The front-end interface must be able to look at statistics for any specific user, such as how much time they have left and global steps taken, in order for admin to track down account specific issues such as innacurate step counts, and be able to recommend a fix.
-* We want to follow thematic colour scheme for the UI.
+* The interface must follow colour scheme for the UI, to maintain thematic consistency across and make the product come across as more professional.

 **Data processing back-end**

-* System must be capable of processing JSON requests from both the web application and the M5Stack, and should be able to insert new users, sponsors and challenges into central database, while retaining this data in a persistent manner.
+* System must be capable of processing JSON requests from both the web application and the M5Stack, and should be able to insert new users, sponsors and challenges into central database, while retaining this data in a persistent manner, in order to provide accurate stats for front end.
 * System must be able to listen on the correct MQTT client topic for step updates for each user, and update records accordingly.
 * System also calculates the life time remaining for each user's avatar based on step updates and time elapsed.
 * System should automatically add rewards if user has met required goals in any challenges enrolled.